fafalone/ucSimplePlayer/README.md

 AC-4	9p7646qph1q0

 at https://store.rg-adguard.net/ which generates direct links to Microsoft Store server files.
 Download the .AppxBundle then install with PowerShell using `add-appxpackage –path "c:\path\to\file.appxbundle"`

+The first time you use some of these codecs, if you get error 0x80070426, the "Microsoft Account Sign-in Assistant" service must be enabled (though there's no sign in or need for Store to be installed or to have a MS account/logon).
+You can disable it again after that first use.